ekeilty17/Advent-of-Code/2018/Day_09/README.md

 ## Part 2 Alternative Solution

 It felt a bit like cheating to just use an external library to solve the problem.
 So I also implemented a [Circular Doubly Linked List](https://www.geeksforgeeks.org/dsa/introduction-to-circular-doubly-linked-list/) by hand.
-So the nodes form a loop with `prev` and `next` pointers.
+Each element of the list has a `prev` and `next` pointer which points to the left/right neighbors, respectively.
+The first and last element also point to each other so that the list forms a **loop**.
 Then I have a `root` pointer which points at the start of the list.
 This made implementing the `.rotate()` function very easy.
 See the implementation in `part_2_alt.py`.

 Probably because `deque` is using C on the backend, it's about 1 order of magnitude faster than my hand-solution.
 But asymptotically I think they are equivalent.